Australian

 A

-Museum of Art: The statue is among one of the artefacts
+Dallas Museum of Art: The statue is among one of the

 An

-meaning out of at the Kathmandu International Performance Art
+make meaning out of at the Kathmandu International

 Loud

-‘Krama—The rise of the female artists in the 21st Century’
+charm: ‘Krama—The rise of the female artists in the

-celebrates the work of female artists, but disappoints as
+21st Century’ celebrates the work of female artists,

 The